gurusabarish/hugo-profile/exampleSite/content/blogs/emoji-support.md

 author: "Gurusabarish"
 tags:
   - Emoji support
-bg_image: ""
+  - Sample
+  - example
+image: /images/post.jpg
 description: ""
 toc:
 ---

-Emoji can be enabled in a Hugo project in a number of ways.
+Emoji can be enabled in a Hugo project in a number of ways. :zap:

 The [emojify](https://gohugo.io/functions/emojify/) function can be called directly in templates or [Inline Shortcodes](https://gohugo.io/templates/shortcode-templates/#inline-shortcodes).